Metroid Dread breathes new life into the long-running series

 I think this is part of why my initial few hours with Metroid Dread for the Switch were so frustrating.

 You often don’t really know what you need to do next in open-ended sidescrollers like Metroid Dread.
 Similar to past 2D Metroid titles, intrepid bounty hunter Samus arrives on a mysterious alien planet.
-Without giving too much away, the ‘X’ parasite present in Fusion has been discovered on a new planet, ZDR.
+Without giving too much away, Samus finds herself stranded on planet ZDR.
 Making matters worse, the ‘E.M.M.I.’ research robots sent to investigate the planet’s surface have gone offline (more on this later).

 “Sometimes I just want to explore a specific area and not worry about a crazed robot tracking my every move.”